neu-se/CS4530-Fall-2025/Assignments/project-deliverable.md

 #### Project Plan on GitHub

 In your team's repo on GitHub you must have a [GitHub Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) with a list of tasks created and completed.
 Each task must be linked to an issue on GitHub.
 Resolved issues must be connected to a commit id that was responsible for resolving it.
-Use of other project management tools (e.g., JIRA, Trello, notion) are not required but teams are welcome to use them **in addition** to github Projects.
+Use of other project management tools (e.g., JIRA, Trello, notion) is not required but teams are welcome to use them **in addition** to github Projects.

 #### Project Poster
 Each team **MUST** submit a poster.
 Your poster will be a single-page PDF document, that will include the following aspects: